 In general, you have four options to consider when considering a 401(k) rollover.

-If your new employer in Country Life Acres, MO also offers a 401(k), most employers will permit you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Country Life Acres, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) assets to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+If you have company stock in your previous 401(k) portfolio, you may require special financial planning needs when rolling over your 401(k) to the new account.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A knowledgeable financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a formeremployer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+A Rollover IRA is an account started to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+This way, the tax status of your previous contributions stays the same.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.